#

 Phishing in all its forms, including vishing, is a massive challenge, responsible for more than 80% of reported security incidents.
 A single data point, like a failed phishing simulation, doesn't tell the whole story.
 To accurately measure risk, you must correlate information across multiple sources.
 A true Human Risk Management approach analyzes data from three core pillars: employee behavior, identity and access systems, and real-time threat intelligence.
 An employee who clicks a suspicious link is one thing.
 An employee with privileged access to critical systems who is also being actively targeted by a known threat actor represents an entirely different level of risk.
 This correlated view provides the context needed to prioritize and act with precision.

-Move Beyond Awareness to Risk Reduction
+From Awareness Training to Measurable Risk Reduction

 Building a culture where employees feel comfortable reporting suspicious calls is a great first step.
 Regular training focused on relatable threats also helps create a baseline of security awareness.
 But awareness alone isn't the end goal.
 The objective is measurable risk reduction.
 This requires shifting from a passive, check-the-box training model to an active strategy that changes behavior and hardens your defenses.
 A data-driven Human Risk Management program makes risk visible and actionable.
 It uses predictive insights to guide individuals with personalized, timely interventions that stop incidents before they happen, turning your entire workforce into a proactive line of defense.

-Prevent Vishing Attacks with Predictive Intelligence
+How to Prevent Vishing with Predictive Intelligence

 Simply training employees to spot vishing calls is no longer enough.
 Attackers are using sophisticated, personalized tactics that can bypass even the most well-intentioned human defenses.
 To truly secure your organization, you need to move beyond awareness and adopt a predictive approach.
 A modern Human Risk Management program provides the framework to anticipate these threats, identify your most vulnerable points, and act before a vishing call can become a costly incident.
 This strategy shifts your security posture from reactive to proactive, using data to stop attacks before they start.

-Shift from Reactive Detection to Proactive Prevention
+Shift from Reactive Detection to Proactive Prediction

 Traditional security relies on someone reporting a suspicious call after it has already happened.
 This leaves your organization constantly playing defense.
 A proactive strategy, however, uses predictive intelligence to get ahead of threats.
 By implementing systems that analyze risk signals in real time, you can identify which individuals or departments are most likely to be targeted or susceptible to a vishing attack.
 This allows you to intervene with targeted support before an incident occurs.
 Instead of waiting for an alert that a breach is in progress, you can focus on preventing the conditions that allow breaches to happen in the first place.

-Analyze Human and AI Agent Risk Signals
+How to Analyze Both Human and AI Risk Signals

 A complete picture of vishing risk requires looking at more than just past training performance.
 The Living Security Platform analyzes over 200 indicators across three critical pillars: employee behavior, identity and access systems, and real-time threat intelligence.
 This correlation is key.
 An employee who has failed a simulation is one data point, but an employee who also has privileged access to sensitive systems and is being targeted by a known threat actor represents a much higher level of risk.
 By analyzing data from all your security tools, you can pinpoint true vulnerabilities across both your human workforce and emerging AI agents.

-Integrate Vishing Prevention into Your HRM Strategy
+Making Vishing Prevention a Core Part of Your HRM Strategy

 Once you can predict risk, you can take precise, effective action.
 Integrating vishing prevention into your HRM strategy means replacing generic, annual training with targeted, adaptive interventions.
 For example, you can deploy realistic phishing simulations and micro-training modules directly to the individuals identified as high-risk.
 This data-driven approach ensures your security efforts are focused where they will have the greatest impact, reducing risk efficiently and empowering your employees with the specific skills they need to identify and shut down attacks.